 ??
 Why does God oppose the proud?

 Understand, God hates pride.
 Proverbs 8:13 states, “The fear of the LORD is hatred of evil.
-Pride and arrogance and the way of evil (evil behavior) and perverted speech I hate.”
-Also, look-up the seven things God hates; Proverbs 6:16-19.
+Pride and arrogance and the way of evil (sinful behavior) and perverted speech I [God] hate.”
+Also, look-up the seven things God hates in Proverbs 6:16-19.
 Not only does God hate pride and arrogance, but He also hates evil behavior, which is morally bad and depraved.
-He also hates perverted speech, which is speech that deviates from what is good or true, i.e., lying.
-To be sure, a proud heart will not humbly submit to God or others and do what is right.
+He also hates perverted speech, which is speech that deviates from what is good or true (i.e. lying).
+To be sure, a proud heart will not humbly submit to God or others and do what is right (see Romans 8:7).